keesiemeijer/related-posts-by-taxonomy/readme.txt

 = 2.5.0 =
 * Enhancement
 	* Prepare plugin for gutenberg blocks
-	* Add terms parameter for shortcode and widget
+	* Add 'terms' parameter for shortcode and widget
 	* Add GDPR information to readme.txt
 	* deprecate functions (with back compatibility)
 		* km_rpbt_related_posts_by_taxonomy()